 - 18 months of clinical child neurology and neurodevelopmental disabilities: The purpose of this experience is to develop diagnostic and management skills for neurologic and developmental disorders of childhood.
 This component will include training in interdisciplinary team approaches to children with these disorders.

 - 18 months of clinical and basic science: The purpose of this training component is to develop a broad background in clinical and basic neuroscience.
 Trainees will cultivate the skills necessary for academic viability: research, teaching, and administration.
-This component will include at least one-month experience in each of the following: child and adolescent psychiatry, neurosurgery, and neurorehabilitation.
+This component will include at least one-month experience in each of the following discipilines: child and adolescent psychiatry, neurosurgery, and neurorehabilitation.
 The trainee will gain significant clinical experience with behavioral neurology, neurogenetics/metabolism, neuromuscular disorders, neuro-oncology, and neuro-opthamology.
-Research training and experiences will be included during this component.
+Research training and experiences are included as a part of this component.

-Residents will learn the fundamentals of specific diagnostic and management strategies of the major neurodevelopmental disabilities including, but not limited to cognitive disorders (intellectual disabilities, learning disabilities, progressive encephalopathies), communication disorders, neurobehavioral disorders (autistic spectrum disorders, attention deficit/hyperactivity disorder), motor disabilities (cerebral palsy, spina bifida, neuromuscular andother neuromotor disorders, movement and tic disorders), special sensory disorders (visual and auditory), and multiple co-morbidities associated with these disabilities.
+- Residents will learn the fundamentals of specific diagnostic and management strategies of the major neurodevelopmental disabilities including, but not limited to cognitive disorders (intellectual disabilities, learning disabilities, progressive encephalopathies), communication disorders, neurobehavioral disorders (autistism spectrum disorders, attention deficit/hyperactivity disorder), motor disabilities (cerebral palsy, spina bifida, neuromuscular and other neuromotor disorders, movement and tic disorders), special sensory disorders (visual and auditory), and multiple co-morbidities associated with these disabilities.